-CCA biplots for 2018, 2019 and 2020 data revealed that creek and bushland sites were associated with sandstone geology, greater bushland, projective foliage cover, and were near drainage lines (Fig. 11a-c).
-Backyards/parks, non-converted pools and converted pools varied greatly in distance from drainage lines (range= 40-555 m) and the latter was characterised by greater emergent vegetation cover.
-Sediment ponds/wetlands and golf course dams were associated with moderate-large pool sizes (mean; 1354 m), though pool sizes varied considerably in 2020 (range; 70-5500 m) (Fig. 11a-c).
-Large waterways were near bushland with underlying sandstone geology had lower levels of emergent vegetation than golf course dams and sediment ponds/wetlands (Fig. 11c).
+CCA biplots for 2018-2022 data revealed that creek and bushland sites were associated with sandstone geology, greater bushland, projective foliage cover, and were near drainage lines (Fig. 12a-e).
+Backyards/parks, non-converted pools and converted pools varied greatly in distance from drainage lines (range= 40-555 m2) and the latter was characterised by greater

 Associations between bat species and environmental variables were generally consistent among years.
-Myotis macropus was strongly associated with large pools provided by some golf course dams, sediment ponds/wetlands and large waterways (in 2020) (Fig. 11a-c).
-Miniopterus australis, Nyctophilus spp., R. megaphyllus were all positively associated with projective foliage cover, bushland cover, sandstone geology, and were negatively associated with distance from drainage lines, whereas M. orianae oceanensis was associated with bushland cover and projective foliage cover in 2018 and was weakly associated with pool size in 2019 and sandstone geology in 2020 (Fig. 11a-c).
-Chalinolobus gouldii, M. norfolkensis and O. ridei were associated with shale geology and low-moderate distances from drainage lines, whereas V. vulturnus was weakly associated with pools size and to a lesser extent, water flow in 2018 and 2019 (Fig. 11a-c).
-In 2020, V. vulturnus was weakly associated with shale geology and low-moderate distances from drainage lines, whereas N. vulturnus was weakly associated with pools size and to a lesser extent, water flow in 2018 and 2019 (Fig. 11a-c).
-In 2020, V. vulturnus was weakly associated with shale geology and low-moderate levels of bushland and projective foliage cover.
-Although in 2018 A. australis was not associated with any environmental variable quantified in this study, the species was associated with pools of a moderate size in 2019 and 2020 (Fig. 11a-c).
+Myotis macropus was strongly associated with large pools provided by some golf course dams, sediment ponds/wetlands and large waterways (from 2020 onwards) (Fig. 12ae).
+Nyctophilus spp., R. megaphyllus and M. australis were positively associated with projective foliage cover, bushland cover, sandstone geology, and were negatively associated with distance from drainage lines.
+Miniopterus orianae oceanensis was generally associated with low projective foliage cover and low bushland cover (Fig. 12a-e).
+Chalinolobus gouldii, M. norfolkensis and O. ridei were associated with shale geology and low-moderate distances from drainage lines, whereas V. vulturnus associations varied considerably among years but tended to be weakly associated with shale geology (Fig. 12a-e).
+Although in 2018 A. australis was not associated with any environmental variable quantified in this study, the species was associated with areas of low bushland cover in 2019-2022 and pools of a moderate size in 2019-2021 (Fig. 12a-e).

-Fig. 11.
-Canonical correspondence analysis bi-plot illustrating associations between activity of bat taxa and environmental variables in a) 2018, b) 2019 and c) 2020.
+Fig. 12.
+Canonical correspondence analysis bi-plot illustrating associations between activity of bat taxa and environmental variables in a) 2018, b) 2019, c) 2020, d) 2021 and e) 2022.
 Centroids for the different habitat types are also plotted.